learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 ## Endpoints

-The endpoints you need to hit are listed below. *Note that other routes other than the ones below do not exist on this API and visiting them will return you an error page.*
+The endpoints you need to hit are listed below. *Note: the routes below are the only routes that exist on this API.
+If you try to visit other routes, you'll get an error page.*

 * GET: `https://bayside-high.herokuapp.com/api/v1/users/:user_id/courses`
 Returns an array of all courses.